 It is definitely possible that the individual or family you welcome will not have fluency in English.
 We encourage you to explore local interpreters/translators in your area.
 Other free resources include Tarjimly (tarjim.ly), a free app using volunteers from around the world, and Talking Points (talkingpts.org) for free machine translation texting.
-There are professional interpreters available through for-profits like Language Line (languageline.com).
+HIAS Welcome Circles are eligible for a discount with Language Line (languageline.com), a professional interpreting service.
 As part of your Welcome Plan, you will be asked to consider if there are wider Ukrainian cultural groups or resources in the area.
 If there is a local community that you are in touch with, explore if they are willing to serve as a volunteer or, ideally, paid interpreter.